Fossil fuel phase-out: Phase-out of fossil fuel power plants

 By 2025, investment in the energy transition had grown to about twice that for fossil fuels (oil, natural gas and coal).

-In 2020, renewables overtook fossil fuels as the European Union's main source of electricity for the first time.
+As a source of electric power in the EU, renewables overtook fossil fuels by 2020, and solar and wind together exceeded fossil fuels by 2025.

 Energy efficiency is complementary to the use of sustainable energy sources, when phasing-out fossil fuels.

 Phase-out of fossil fuel vehicles

 Sales of electric vehicles (EVs) indicate a trend away from gas-powered vehicles that generate greenhouse gases.

 Many countries and cities have introduced bans on the sales of new internal combustion engine (ICE) vehicles, requiring all new cars to be electric vehicles or otherwise powered by clean, non-emitting sources.
 Such bans include the United Kingdom by 2035 and Norway by 2025.
 Many transit authorities are working to purchase only electric buses while also restricting use of ICE vehicles in the city center to limit air pollution.
 Many US states have a zero-emissions vehicle mandate, incrementally requiring a certain per cent of cars sold to be electric.
 The German term Verkehrswende ("traffic transition" analogous to Energiewende, energetic transition) calls for a shift from combustion powered road transport to bicycles, walking and rail transport and the replacement of remaining road vehicles with electric traction.

 Biofuels, in the form of liquid fuels derived from plant materials, are entering the market.
 However, many of the biofuels that are currently being supplied have been criticised for their adverse impacts on the natural environment, food security, and land use.